kitnato/neverquest/source/data/manual.md

 ## Retirement

 When reaching a certain stage, retirement is unlocked.
-This restarts the game from stage 1 with [power level](#attributes) 0, no essence, no skills and no gear.
-However, all hired crew members are retained, and so are all carried [relics](#relics).
-A [trait](#traits) can be also chosen that confers a permanent bonus.
+This restarts the game from stage 1 with [power level](#attributes) at 0, no essence, no skills and no gear.
+However, all carried [relics](#relics) are retained.
+A [trait](#traits) can be also chosen that confers a permanent bonus that persists through future retirements.

 ### Traits